thingsboard/thingsboard.github.io/docs/user-guide/claiming-devices.md

 ## Device Claiming

-In order to send the claiming message TB supported transport protocols are used.
-The claiming message body have two params: **secretKey** and **durationMs**, which may be optionally specified.
+In order to send the claiming initiation message TB supported transport protocols are used.
+The message body have two parameters: **secretKey** and **durationMs**, which may be optionally specified.
-The **secretKey** adds security in claiming process and is used as a part of a key to store these optional params in cache.
+The **secretKey** parameter adds security in claiming process.
 The **durationMs** parameter determines the expiration of claiming time.
 After receiving the message, the claiming info for particular device is saved in cache.
 In case the **secretKey** is not specified, the empty string as a default value is used.
 In case the **durationMs** is not specified, the system parameter **device.claim.duration** is used (in the file **/etc/thingsboard/conf/thingsboard.yml**).